globaltravelreport/global-travel-report/content/articles/1-explore-asias-newest-museums-a-guide-for-aussie-explorers.md

 imageLink: 'https://unsplash.com'
 slug: 1-explore-asias-newest-museums-a-guide-for-aussie-explorers
 metaTitle: '''1.
 Explore Asia''''s Newest Museums: A Guide for Aussie Explorers'''
-metaDescription: "  Asia's cultural landscape is ever-evolving, and for Australians keen on soaking up new artistic and historical insights, two new museums have opened t..."
+metaDescription: '  Asia''s cultural landscape is ever-evolving, and for Australians keen on soaking up new artistic and historical insights, two new museums have opened t...'
 keywords: ''
 originalTitle: '''Travel destinations: 2 new museums setting the scene in Asia - ArtsHub'''
 published: 'true'